ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ---
 layout: post
-title:  "How to Make A Website With Blog in 20 Minutes"
+title:  "How to Make A Website And Blog in 20 Minutes"
 date:   2018-07-26 18:59:05 -0700
 categories: writing
 ---